Boats of wishes

 – Because he always wished to know the world.
 He wasn’t happy and told me he didn’t like to be a father, husband… and now, we are alone.

-Every rainy day he waited for the rain and the water to run through the streets, he put his wishes inside paper boats to sail over the yellow water until an unknown and distant place, asking for his father’s return.
+Every rainy day, he waited for the rain and the water to run through the streets.
+He put his wishes inside paper boats to sail over the yellow water until an unknown and distant place, asking for his father’s return.

-When the boy saw that strange hat on his father’s head he asked to make another hat for him.
-Then his father made another hat and he put it on his head as well.
+When the boy saw that strange hat on his father’s head, he asked to make another hat for him.
+Then his father made another hat, and he put it on his head as well.

 His father answered him.